sergiosolorzano/financial-asset-gap-risk-nn-prediction/README.md

 ## Description
 The inspiration from this project stems from a [6-month Professional Certification at Imperial Business School on Machine Learning and Artificial Intelligence](https://execed-online.imperial.ac.uk/professional-certificate-ml-ai) that I completed in June 2024.

-The project uses different techniques to estimate gap risk on financial assets, and each is held in a subdirectory in this repo.
+The project uses different neural network approaches to estimate gap risk on the price of financial assets, and each approach is held in a subdirectory in this repo.
 The projects in this repo may slightly deviate from this objective as I explore and research associated predictions that help me build towards the end goal.

 I am continuously developing this, and it remains a work in progress.